-A week ago, I took my family for a 5-day holiday to Prince Albert in the Karoo and we stayed at farm cottage close to Barrydale.
+A week ago, I took my family for a 5-day holiday to Prince Albert in the Karoo, where we stayed at farm cottage close to Barrydale.
 While I was glad to get out of town for a couple of nights, since I had not travelled anywhere since March, it was a very sobering experience.

 Prince Albert has experienced a sudden boom over the past ten years.
 Former cosmopolites have bought properties and moved there, working remotely and enjoying a calmer lifestyle.